 1. Safety assessments of chemicals and products: regulatory requirements often mandate in vivo testing to assess the safety of chemicals, household products, cosmetics (now banned in Europe by 1223/2009 regulation), and industrial materials.
 This helps identify potential hazards like carcinogenicity, teratogenicity, cardiotoxicity, or genotoxicity.

-In vivo Testing: a Phase of Drug Development
+In Vivo Testing: A Phase of Drug Development

 Once a potential drug candidate demonstrates effectiveness through a series of in vitro assays, in vivo testing can be performed to advance in future stages of the Drug Development process, linking Early Drug Discovery and progressing to clinical trials in humans.
 This phase is essential for evaluating potential therapeutic agents' efficacy, safety, and pharmacokinetics in humans (how a drug is absorbed, distributed, metabolized, and excreted in a living body).